anira-project/anira/docs/sphinx/contributing.rst

 ``thread-safe``, with their state qualifiers), ``callback_safe`` where it applies and ``nonblocking: true`` where the body is real-time; the generator refuses an entry without a tag, a 64-bit argument or an ``anira_error*`` on a nonblocking entry, and writes the tag as the ``@par Thread contract`` line of the generated Doxygen.
+The vocabulary has one dual tag, ``driver-thread | inference-thread``, for a callback that runs on the driving thread in some phases or contracts and on an inference thread in others (a stage callback, and the default bodies it may call): the body is real-time on both threads, so the generator requires ``nonblocking: true`` for it exactly as it does for ``driver-thread``.
 The 64-bit rule has a closed allowlist of six names: ``anira_now_ns`` and the factories ``anira_tensor_init_vulkan``, ``anira_tensor_init_opaque_fd``, ``anira_tensor_init_wgpu_buffer``, ``anira_tensor_init_dmabuf`` and ``anira_tensor_init_iosurface``, whose parameters are vendor